-Interest expense and amortization of debt issuance costs increased to \$3.5 million for the three months ended March 31, 2022 from \$2.9 million for the three months ended March 31, 2021.
-The increase in interest expense and amortization of debt issuance costs was primarily due to an increase in the balance of notes payable to related party.
+Interest expense and amortization of debt issuance costs increased to \$3.8 million for the three months ended March 31, 2023 from \$3.5 million for the three months ended March 31, 2022.
 In future periods our interest expense will vary based on the amount of our borrowings, which will depend on the availability and cost of borrowings and our ability to identify and acquire assets that meet our investment objectives.